 All patient information held by Repromed relevant to the functions of providing assisted reproductive technology treatment and associated health care will be maintained in a form that is accurate, complete and up-to-date.
 If you believe your records are inaccurate and you are requesting a file review/change, please contact the Privacy Officer.

 The storage, use and, where necessary, transfer of personal health information will be undertaken in a secure manner that protects patient privacy.
-It is necessary for Repromed to keep a record of patients information for as long as is required by law or is prudent having regard to administrative requirements.
-The patients (partners are located in the same file) files are electronic with all hard copy files scanned in to the electronic file.
+It is necessary for Repromed to keep a record of patients’ information for as long as is required by law or is prudent having regard to administrative requirements.
+The patients (partners are located in the same file) files are electronic with all hard copy files scanned into the electronic file.
 All files are password protected and only appropriately trained staff can access your file.
-All files have a back up file.
-All staff sign a confidentiality /privacy agreements.
+All files have a back-up file.
+All staff sign a confidentiality /privacy agreement.

 On request to the Privacy Officer, Repromed will inform patients of: